 What are they?
 BHT and BHA are closely related compounds that are used in food, cosmetics, and industrial fluids to prevent oxidation and free radical formation, i.e. used as preservatives.

-Health impact: BHA/BHT are both known endocrine disruptors, possible carcinogens, and skin irritants.
+Potential health impact: BHA/BHT are both known endocrine disruptors, possible carcinogens, and skin irritants.
 The National Toxicology Program reports that BHA is “reasonably anticipated” to be carcinogenic to humans.
 In addition, the European Commission on Endocrine Disruption has also listed BHA as a Category 1 priority substance, based on evidence that it interferes with hormone function.
 You can read more about BHA and BHT here.

 Be on the lookout for: Avoid these ingredients by selecting products that don’t list the ingredient BHA or BHT.